 Line 40500 – Federal foreign tax credit

-You may be able to claim the federal foreign tax credit for foreign income or profit taxes that you paid on income you received from outside Canada and reported on your Canadian tax return.
+You may be able to claim the federal foreign tax credit for foreign income or profit taxes that you paid on income you earned outside Canada and reported on your Canadian tax return.
 Tax treaties with other countries may affect whether you are eligible for this credit.

 Foreign income and foreign taxes must be converted to Canadian dollars.
-Use the Bank of Canada exchange rate in effect on the day that you received these amounts.
+Use the Bank of Canada exchange rate in effect on the day these amounts arise.
 If you received a monthly pension or multiple payments at different times during the year, use the average annual exchange rate.
-The average monthly rate and the daily rate are available by visiting the Bank of Canada.
+The average monthly rate and the daily rate are available by going to Bank of Canada.

-Other sources that the CRA would generally accept include rates from Bloomberg L.P., Thomson Reuters Corporation, and OANDA Corporation.
+Each of the conditions above must be met for the rate to be accepted.
+Other sources of foreign exchange rates that the CRA generally accepts include rates from Bloomberg L.P., Thomson Reuters Corporation, and OANDA Corporation.

-In certain circumstances described in the Income Tax Folio S5-F4-C1, Income Tax Reporting Currency, an average rate may be used to convert foreign currency amounts.
-Also refer to that Folio for more information about this or converting foreign amounts generally.
+In certain circumstances, an average of exchange rates over a period of time may be used to convert foreign currency amounts.
+See Income Tax Folio S5-F4-C1, Income Tax Reporting Currency.
+Also refer to this folio for information about converting foreign amounts generally.

 For more information about converting foreign income taxes paid, see Income Tax Folio S5-F2-C1, Foreign Tax Credit.